 Within the Coteau are many layers of debris (called till) deposited by ice that advanced many times during the Pleistocene Epoch, better known as the 'Ice Age.'
-Many of the tills are believed to be between 800,000 and 500,000 years old.
+Many of the tills are believed to be between 800,000 and 500,000 years old, some of the oldest in North America.

 During the last (Wisconsin) phase of the Ice Age, from about 75,000 to about 10,000 years ago, an ice sheet estimated to be almost one mile thick split into two lobes near the current northeastern border of South Dakota; one lobe plowed through the old tills to form the Minnestoa River valley, and the other formed the James River valley.
 The Coteau was carved from the land, like an island between two streams of ice.